 It is certainly possible that other kinds of errors or deviations from the Archives' database have occurred.
-You can spot-check any record yourself by using the National Archives search page at www.archives.gov/research/jfk/search.html, entering a record number, and comparing the resulting record to this Explorer's version.
-If you find an inaccuracy while using the JFK Database Explorer, please let us know at firstname.lastname@example.org.
+If you find an inaccuracy while using the JFK Database Explorer, or a different value from that which appears in the NARA spreadsheets, please let us know at email@example.com.
 Indicate the 13-digit record number.

 Is the Database Complete and Up-to-Date?

 The total number of records in this copy is 319,106, which is the same number which appear in the spreadsheets when combined and loaded into Excel.
 As to the metadata values, they appear to be generally up-to-date, though the MFF has not undertaken a detailed investigation.
 Certainly many records now have "date of last review" set to 2017 and 2018, the years when many documents were declassified or further unredacted.

 Is the Entire JFK Collection in This Database?

 No. The entire collection of documents residing in the JFK Collection at the National Archives is estimated to be roughly 5 million pages of documents.
 By adding up the Pages form field for the ~319,000 records in the database, the total page count for these documents is more like 2 million.

 Why the 3-million page discrepancy?
 Remember that the documents in this database are only those processed under the 1992 JFK Records Collection Act.
 Documents released prior to that time, in particular voluminous Warren Commission records, are not in this database.
 Also, the staff files of the Assassination Records Review Board, the body which oversaw the declassification of these records, are themselves outside the database.
 Each of these two major bodies created paperwork on the order of a million pages.
 Some of the other collections referenced in NARA's JFK Collection Register are likewise not in the database or assigned record numbers.